lecterror/cakephp-feedback-plugin/README.markdown

 - modelClass: Model name without the plugin path, i.e. `Post`.

 Normally, these things will be detected automatically.

+Last, but not least, ratings require one last bit of code in your layout (or, if you prefer, in your view), a call to output the script for the actual submission of ratings:

+	<?php echo $this->fetch('script_execute'); ?>

+This is normally placed before the closing `</body>` tag.

 ## Contributing ##